hairui19/wordle-like/README.md

-A wordle game using rust.
+A wordle game using rust which allows users to play the wordle game on the terminal.

 To play run [cargo r].

 ## License